-P(X < –.10)  .05
+P(X < –.10)  .03

-Why does this probability differ so much—it’s much larger—from the previous normal probability calculation?
+Why does this probability differ so much from the previous normal probability calculation?
+(It’s about 6 times larger.)

 Quantile plots can also be used as a diagnostic check for t distribution assumptions.

 Key point:

 In this example, we have two different models for the data.
 Both describe the data reasonably well, so that the data are not clear about which model is better.